 The City Engineer shall have the authority to issue notices of violation, stop work orders, fines, and citations, and to impose the civil penalties provided in this Section.

 With the issuance of a Land Disturbance Permit, SWPPP and Operator Electronic Opt-out Waiver, the City MS4 Coordinator or RSI shall be permitted to enter and inspect, including testing and investigation, facilities subject to this Title at all reasonable times and as often as necessary to determine compliance.
 Failure to comply with the terms of this Title may result in punitive actions by Payson City Ordinance Enforcement, by Utah County Health Department, or by other means identified in permits or terms set forth in development applications.
+This Section shall govern all enforcement actions under this Title, including violations identified in Section 5.32.

 HISTORY